Obi Peter Adigwe: Career

-Obi Adigwe started his career as a pharmacist at the National Assembly (Nigeria)'s Pharmacy Department, FCT, Abuja Nigeria, in 2005 and remained there till 2007.
-He proceeded to become the Senior Project Officer at the Pharmacy Department Unit at University of Leeds, United Kingdom, from 2010 to 2012.
+Adigwe began his career in 2005 as a pharmacist at the National Assembly's Pharmacy Department in Abuja, Nigeria, where he remained until 2007.
+From 2010 to 2012, he was a senior project officer in the Pharmacy Department Unit at the University of Leeds.

-From 2012 to 2015, he was the head of the Health Policy Research and Development Unit at the National Assembly (Nigeria) (NASS), FCT, Abuja, Nigeria, where he formulated research and development strategies across multiple policy areas and also authored write-ups to disseminate findings from research projects.

-On 14 June 2022, Adigwe was reappointed as the Director General of National Institute for Pharmaceutical Research and Development (NIPRD).
+From 2012 to 2015, he headed the Health Policy Research and Development Unit at the National Assembly (NASS), FCT, Abuja, Nigeria, where he developed research and development strategies across multiple policy areas and also authored write-ups to disseminate findings from research projects.
+During this period, Dr. Adigwe served as Head of the Health Policy Research and Development (HPRD) Unit at Nigeria's National Assembly.
+He has published in the fields of health policy and pharmacy.

-Adigwe has mentored over 80 PhD and MSc candidates, and 100 Pharmacists.
-Adigwe has more than 82 scientific presentations.
-He chaired and contributed to the COVID-19 pandemic response, by providing an internationally acclaimed analysis that was recognized by the Nigerian Government and positioned the country on the Madagascan Covid Organics preparation.
+On 14 June 2022, Adigwe was reappointed as the director general of the National Institute for Pharmaceutical Research and Development (NIPRD).
+Adigwe has mentored more than 80 PhD and MSc candidates, and 100 pharmacists.
+Adigwe has more than 80 scientific presentations.
+He chaired and contributed to the COVID-19 pandemic response, by providing an analysis that was recognized by the Nigerian Government and informed the country on the Madagascan COVID-Organics preparation.